Contents

 Once off the bus, you go from room to room, meeting different characters from the movies as they try to help find your way back to London before Rumpelstiltskin catches up with you.

-This is also interactive, with the kids playing a part in helping with getting potion ingredients from place to place and helping get us out of there.
+This is also interactive, with the kids helping to move potion ingredients from place to place and get us out of there.

 There are no photos to be taken on any type of device in this attraction.